raspberrypilearning/packaging-your-code/en/step_7.md

 --- /collapse ---

-**Note:** the `sdist` parameter tells `setup.py` to create a **source distribution** which can be used to install your module on any computer which can run Python, there are other distributions such as `bdist_wheel` which is a binary distributions and will be quicker to install but may not work on every computer, so it is good idea to always create a source distribution.
+**Note:** the `sdist` parameter tells `setup.py` to create a **source distribution** which can be used to install your module on any computer which can run Python, there are other distributions such as `bdist_wheel` which is a binary distribution and will be quicker to install but may not work on every computer, so it is good idea to always create a source distribution.

 --- /task ---

     `setup.py` will have created a directory called `dist` in your **project** directory, this contains the distribution files for your project.

 Once you have created your **distribution** you can upload it to PyPI using `twine`.